Bevy-Rust-GPU/example-workspace/README.md

 ### bevy-pbr-rust

 Contains a working reimplementation of `bevy_pbr`.

-Shader def conditionals are implemented as cargo features.
+Shader def conditionals are implemented using compile-time trait generics, which opens the door to programmatic permutation generation.

 At time of writing, `rust-gpu` only supports read-write access to storage buffers, which renders it incompatible with the read-only buffers bevy uses to store light and cluster data on supported platforms.